mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

 Stop the publisher
 ------------------

 Now we have exhausted all relevant tools that can give us information related to the publisher.
-Let us close the publisher with :kbd:`CTLR+C` so that we can evaluate how these tools can help us analise a subscriber.
+Let us close the publisher with :kbd:`CTRL+C` so that we can evaluate how these tools can help us analise a subscriber.

 Start the subscriber and get basic info
 ---------------------------------------